-mechanism.
-Because SQL Azure is a relatively expensive storage mechanism (compared to Windows Azure table storage), and because the profile data is very simple, the team decided to use a profile provider implementation that used Windows Azure table storage.
+The on-premises aExpense application stores users' preferred reimbursement methods by using the ASP.NET profiles feature.
+The default ASP.NET profile provider uses SQL Server as its storage mechanism.
+Because Windows Azure SQL Database is a relatively expensive storage mechanism (compared to Windows Azure table storage), and because the profile data is very simple, the team decided to use a profile provider implementation that used Windows Azure table storage.
 Switching to a different profile provider should have no impact on any existing code in the application.

 The biggest changes to the application that the team identified were in the authentication and authorization functionality.
 The Adatum team decided to modify the application to use a claims-based system.
-Adatum will configure an on-premises Active Directory Federation Services (ADFS) claims issuer in their data center.
+Adatum will configure an on-premises Active Directory Federation Services (ADFS) claims issuer in their datacenter.
 When a user tries to access the aExpense application in the cloud, that user will be redirected to this claims issuer.
 If the user has not already logged on to the Adatum domain, the user will provide his or her Windows credentials, and the claims issuer will generate a token that contains a set of claims obtained from Active Directory.
 These claims will include the user's role membership, cost center, and manager.
-This will minimize the changes needed in the application and remove the direct dependency that the current version of the application has on Active Directory because the application will obtain the required user data from the claims issuer (the claims issuer still has to get the data from Active Directory on behalf of the aExpense application).
-The external claims issuer can integrate with Active Directory, so that application users will continue to have the same single sign-on experience.
+This will minimize the changes needed in the application and remove the direct dependency that the current version of the application has on Active Directory because the application will obtain the required user data from the claims issuer (the claims issuer still has to get the data from Active Directory, so that application users will continue to have the same single sign-on experience.